 Why internal links should be optimized

 Internal linking is a quick-win task.
 It’s a must, even for an ‘okay’ SEO strategy.
 By linking to pages internally that you want to rank with the appropriate anchor text, you can tell search engines what that page is about, and send additional link juice to it.

 Like many things in SEO, there’s a lot more to it than that.
 Here are some other reasons why you shouldn’t ignore internal linking…

-This makes it easier for people to navigate your website, learn more about your business, and improves the overall user experience.
+This makes it easier for people to navigate your website, learn more about your business, and improve the overall user experience.

 Lower bounce rates

-Using internal links makes it more likely for your visitors to find what they need on your website.
+Internal links make it more likely for your visitors to find what they need on your website.
 As a result, this will lower your bounce rate.

 Bounce rate is just a fancy term for the percentage of people who left your site because they didn’t find what they were looking for.

 This is important because, in Google’s eyes, a low bounce rate generally means high quality.